 1 – Reservoir Gate

 At the crossing of Kenilworth Road and Mountain Park Road there is an old road leading west.
 This is the remnant of the entrance to Whiting Street Reservoir.
 It once led to the reservoir but in 1963 when the interstate highway was put in, the Reservoir Road was partially taken out.
 The Kenilworth Castle was to the south.
 The stream nearby is the end of Roaring Brook which soon crosses Northampton Street and empties into the Connecticut River.
 This entrance had a large castellated gate from 1912 to 1963 but it has mostly been removed.
+In 1914 an iron pipe fence lined both sides of the road from this gate to the reservoir.
+The iron gate across the road was added in 1920.

 Part of a surface pump and some walls are still here.
 This road is the property of Holyoke Water Works so you may walk up it but it only leads to a fence on the interstate.
 Another dirt road leading north was constructed in 1915 to lead to Mountain Park.
 The tar road to goes to the park and reservoir was made in 1965.